October 2010

 Facebook is new to me but I'll be posting for the horse folks and as always, I'm here to help answer your questions and give support to those that need it when dealing with this thing.

-Here is a site to see what Pythiosis looks like under the scope. http://biotechnology.kaiserpapers.info/pythiosis.html
+Here is a site to see what Pythiosis looks like under the scope.
+I am not sure which strand it is. http://biotechnology.kaiserpapers.info/pythiosis.html

 If you decide to google Pythiosis, please keep in mind that some of the sites are years old and the processes have since been upgraded.